What is Anxiety?

 - general sense of dread

-- alcohol withdrawal similar to those that are dependant on alcohol.
+- alcohol withdrawal is similar to those that are dependent on alcohol.

 - overwhelming feelings of guilt